 The Camaraderie of the Late Night Crowd

 Another school offering the midnight option is Community College of Baltimore County in Maryland.
-A psychology professor at the school who teaches one of the late night courses, Joy Goodie, said classes taught at this hour reap a special kind of camaraderie between students and teachers.
-Class participants for her course have grown into the habit of bringing food to share to class every evening.
-They even invite in other late night college staff, such as janitors, to share in the meal with them.
-Goodie told USA Today it helps the students appreciate those “invisible” college workers that keep the campus running during off hours.
+A psychology professor at the school who teaches one of the late-night courses, Joy Goodie, said classes taught at this hour reap a special kind of camaraderie between students and teachers.
+Class participants for her course have grown into the habit of bringing food to share with the class every evening.
+They even invite in other late-night college staff, such as janitors, to share in the meal with them.
+Goodie told USA Today it helps the students appreciate those “invisible” college workers that keep the campus running during off-hours.

 While midnight classes may not be a huge trend at community colleges just yet, they are certainly a growing one.
-As more schools tune into the unique needs of their students, and look for ways to accommodate growing student bodies in the midst of limited resources, late night courses may become more common across the country.
-For those who cannot work a higher education into any other time of the day, the midnight class load may be the ticket to a degree program and more career options in the future.
+As more schools tune into the unique needs of their students and look for ways to accommodate growing student bodies in the midst of limited resources, late-night courses may become more common across the country.
+For those who cannot work a higher education at any other time of the day, the midnight class load may be the ticket to a degree program and more career options in the future.